simbleau/simbleau.github.io/_posts/2023-01-31-interactivity-with-vello.md

 ### Themes

 Taking a step back, about a year ago, I worked on a proof of concept to add color swapping to Lottie animations for game development.
+The solution I explored was creating a list of colors, which could be applied by a selector of layer name and shape index.

 ![Color swap editor](/assets/color-editor.png)

-The solution explored was to create a "Color Pallette," or a list of colors.
-Then, color remapping could be applied to a selector by layer name and shape index.

-dotLottie, on the other hand, [innovated heavily](https://developers.lottiefiles.com/docs/dotlottie-js/theming/) with a CSS-inspired DSL called [LSS](https://lottiefiles.github.io/lottie-styler/) ("Lottie Style Sheets").
+dotLottie, on the other hand, created a bespoke CSS-inspired language called [LSS](https://lottiefiles.github.io/lottie-styler/), "Lottie Style Sheets" \[[Usage](https://developers.lottiefiles.com/docs/dotlottie-js/theming/)\].

-This really feels like a thoughful execution of themeing Lottie files, with the ability to re-imagine strokes and fills for Lottie files.
+This really feels like a thoughtful innovation for themeing Lottie files, with the ability to re-imagine strokes and fills for Lottie files.
 Exactly like CSS, it features a selector-based language with properties that can be changed.

 ```css
 GradientStrokeShape {